" Are you searching for a method to Migrate with less time, cost and risk"?

 4. Financial Impact: IRR, ROI, and Cost Benefits

-The move from Oracle to DB2 on Power10 is primarily driven by Total Cost of Ownership (TCO) reduction.
+Moving from Oracle to DB2 on Power10 is primarily driven by Total Cost of Ownership (TCO) reduction.

 No comments: